 Next, consider the variant where $g$ is still submodular, but each robot is allowed to exceed its predefined budget by a bounded amount. \begin{corollary} If General Cost-Benefit (GCB) approximation algorithm~\cite{zhang2016submodular} is used as subroutine for OP and we are allowed to relax given budget to $\frac{\psi(n)K_c}{\beta(1+\beta(K_c-1)(1-k_c))}B$, then $\eta$ in Theorem \ref{main_theorem} equals to $2(1-e^{-1})^{-1}$.
 Here, $\psi(n), \beta, K_c, k_c$ as defined in \cite{zhang2016submodular}.
 The GCB algorithm runs in polynomial time. \end{corollary}

 Finally, consider the case where $g$ is modular.
-Here, we get the strongest guarantee with no relaxations to RMOP. \begin{corollary} If the reward function $g$ is modular, then by using the approximation algorithm for OP in \cite{blum2003approximation} yields an $\eta=4$ in Theorem \ref{main_theorem}.
-The running time of the algorithm in \cite{blum2003approximation} is polynomial. \end{corollary}
+Here, we get the strongest guarantee with no relaxations to RMOP. \begin{corollary} If the reward function $g$ is modular, then using the approximation algorithm for OP \cite{blum2003approximation} yields an $\eta=4$ in Theorem \ref{main_theorem}.
+The running time of the algorithm \cite{blum2003approximation} is polynomial. \end{corollary}